Pomax/are-we-flying/docs/index.md

     this.speed = data.AIRSPEED_TRUE ?? this.speed;
     this.lift = data.PLANE_ALT_ABOVE_GROUND_MINUS_CG ?? this.lift;

-    // we want lat/long in decimal degrees, not radians. this.latitude = degrees(data.PLANE_LATITUDE ?? this.latitude);
+    this.latitude = degrees(data.PLANE_LATITUDE ?? this.latitude);
     this.longitude = degrees(data.PLANE_LONGITUDE ?? this.longitude);
+    // FIXME: should these always be in degrees, too?

-    // heading stays radians, for maths purposes this.heading = data.PLANE_HEADING_DEGREES_MAGNETIC ?? this.heading;
+    // ANSWER: yes, as per the client code this.heading = data.PLANE_HEADING_DEGREES_MAGNETIC ?? this.heading;
     this.trueHeading = data.PLANE_HEADING_DEGREES_TRUE ?? this.trueHeading;

-    // but magnetic declination is in decimal degrees. this.declination = degrees(this.trueHeading - this.heading);
+    this.declination = degrees(this.trueHeading - this.heading);

     this.bankAngle = data.PLANE_BANK_DEGREES ?? this.bankAngle;